msft-mirror-aosp/platform.external.libabigail/doc/manuals/libabigail-concepts.rst

 	 - data member offset selector expressions, such as:

-	     - the keyword ``end`` which is a named constant which value equals the offset of the end of the of the structure or class.
+	     - the keyword ``end`` which is a named constant which value equals the offset of the end of the structure or class.

 	     - the function call expression